 Once the main body of the surface area of the installation has been laid, the Nidagravel® grids can be cut to fit.
 Grids that have been laid towards the outer edges may need to be trimmed to size to follow the line of your edgings.
 Another great benefit of Nidagravel® gravel grids compared to some other grids is that they are really quick and simple to cut in situ using an angle grinder, cut-off saw or hand saw.
 This makes trimming sheets to size and following curved edges really easy to do.
 Nidagravel® stabilisers can easily be cut to follow any angle, curve or radius.
 Off-cuts of a reasonable size can be used towards the edges of an installation to reduce material wastage and cost.

-3. Fill it Nidagravel® 129, 130 and 140 gravel stabilisers can be filled with any decorative aggregate, chipping or gravel with an average size of 10mm.
-Gravel of this average size contains a range of particles up to 10mm, which fills the thousands of 49mm diameter cells that make up the surface of a typical installation with minimal voids, ensuring the gravel beds down or compacts well within the honeycomb cells, whilst still having excellent drainage characteristics.
+3. Fill it Nidagravel® 129, 130 and 140 gravel stabilisers can be filled with any decorative aggregate, chipping or gravel.
+We recommend using angular shaped decorative aggregates to fill our gravel trays as this type of gravel works best with our gravel grid system.
+Angular shaped gravels naturally interlock well and when combined with Nidagravel® grids you will maximize the stability of your gravel path, driveway or car park.
+There is a wide range of angular gravels available throughout the UK from a range of suppliers from national builders merchants like Travis Perkins, Jewsons, Keyline and Buildbase.
+Angular gravels are also available from many local aggregate suppliers, quarries and garden centers.
+The gravel required to fill Nidagravel® grids is not specialist gravel.
+When you are filling the Nidagravel® grid system it is important that you follow our guidelines regards the maximum size of gravel to use.
+For Nidagravel 129 and 130 we recommended 10 - 12 mm as being the maximum gravel size.
+If you are using graded gravel then a gravel size range between 4 - 14mm is acceptable.
+The minimum size we recommend is 6mm when using single size gravel.
+For Nidagravel 140, which has deeper cells and is our most robust gravel grid, it can accommodate a slightly larger maximum gravel size.
+The maximum size gravel for Nidagravel 140 is 20mm.
+The gravel sizes as described here will contain a range of gravel particle sizes.
+This size of gravel is ideal for filling the thousands of 49mm diameter cells that will cover the surface of a typical grid installation with minimal voids, ensuring the gravel beds down and compacts well within the honeycomb cells, whilst still having excellent drainage characteristics.
 The sheets are designed to be unseen and a 20 - 25mm deep surface layer of gravel is used to cover the surface of the Nidagravel® gravel grids.
 This surface layer should be applied consistently and evenly across the surface of the gravel grids.
-Once the gravel surface is in use, some further compaction and natural settlement of the gravel with occur over an initial 4 - 6 week period to leave a surface covering of 10mm - 15mm of gravel.
+Once the gravel surface is in use, some further compaction and natural settlement of the gravel with occur over an initial 2 - 4 week period to leave a surface covering of 10mm - 15mm of gravel.
 It is important to maintain this surface covering to ensure maximum performance of the product and longevity.